 Air purifiers are used in home or office settings to clean the air by removing airborne contaminants.
 They are commonly used to improve indoor air quality by reducing second-hand smoke and eliminating allergens.
-Larger air purification systems can be integrated with HVAC systems, but portable units, which are able to move from room-to-room, are more common.
+Larger systems can be integrated with HVAC systems, but portable units, which are able to move from room-to-room, are more common.

 - How Air Purifiers Work

 - What Air Purifiers Remove from the Air

 In many ways air purifiers can be thought of as the residential and office equivalent of air scrubbers which are most often used for commercial use.
 In contrast, these units are more attractive, aren’t nearly as disruptive, and most importantly are far quieter than their commercial counterparts.

 Air purifiers work by drawing in air, passing it through a series of filters which remove allergens, particles, contaminants and even viruses from the air, and then returning it to the room or space it came from.
 In addition to a filter or series of filters, some units may also use electrochemical or absorption techniques in cleaning the air.

 Air purifiers are used to remove a wide variety of contaminants and allergens including, but not limited to: